newt10/homebridge-broadlink-rm/README.md

 ## Like this plugin?

 Please consider testing it and providing feedback.
-This project is built on top of the labor of many folks so please feel free to show your support to them as well.
+Supporting this project is defintely a lot of work due to the various types of devices that can be interfaced with this.
+If you are finding value from this plugin please consider supporting it by buying me a coffee using [Paypal](https://paypal.me/MahavirParekh).

 Thank you!